davekinkead/big-data-and-democracy/third-time-lucky.md

     - example sophistry
     - example apathy

-- Bad actors need not change peoples from antagonists to protagonists
+6. Bad actors need not change peoples from antagonists to protagonists

+It should be made clear here that demagogues and sophists don't need to radically shift the beliefs of citizens from one side of an issue to the other in order to subvert the epistemic value of democracy....

   - increasing voter turnout amongst protagonistic voters
   - suppressing voter turnout amongst antagonistic voters